ClaraDehman/ClaraDehman.github.io/_pages/about.md

   <div style="flex: 1; min-width: 300px;">
       <p style="text-align: justify;">
-        Over the past decades, 2D axisymmetric studies provided foundational insights into cooling and magneto-thermal coupling in strongly magnetized NSs, but they could not capture non-axisymmetric effects.
+        Over the past decades, 2D axisymmetric studies provided foundational insights into cooling and magneto-thermal coupling in strongly magnetized neutron starss, but they could not capture non-axisymmetric effects.
 Early 3D efforts addressed either magnetic evolution alone or included thermal coupling only schematically.
 My PhD work bridged this gap by leading the development of
         <a href="https://ice-csic-astroexotic.github.io/code/matins/" target="_blank">MATINS Homepage</a>